mienaikoe/ziyu/Chapters/3-2-Chapter16.md

 *************

   Pomri was glowing at the first sight of hae hometown, Yansha.
+The pale orange of Ara splashed light upon the patchwork of grasses and lakes dotting the wetlands, leaving the bridge into the city hanging above it like a vine across a forest.
 It was rare that thi would be introducing the city to a kid.
-Though thi knew they wouldn't be there for long, thi made the best of what little time they had.
+They wouldn't be there for long, so thi made the best of what little time they had.

   "Linyu, do you know much about Yansha?"